 Cider-Spiked Apple and Pecan Tart

-In this unusual fruit tart, apples are cooked in butter then arranged in a prebaked crust and brushed with jelly.
+Apples are gently cooked in butter, then arranged in a prebaked crust and brushed with jelly.
 The result is an edible work of art.
-Boiled cider enhances the distinct apply flavor.
-You can make your own using our recipe or buy it in specialty food stores or online.

 Apple Pumpkin Sunflower Bread